Mrs.: Traditional usage

 Originally, Mrs was used with a woman's own first name and married surname.
 Abigail Adams, for example, was addressed as Mrs. Abigail Adams.
 In the 19th century, it became common to use the husband's first name instead of the wife's.
 Jane Austen gave some of the earliest examples of that form when she wrote of Mrs. John Dashwood.
 By the early 20th century, that usage was standard, and the forms Mrs Jane Smith, Mrs Miller (wife of John Smith), or Mrs Miller-Smith were considered incorrect by many etiquette writers.
 Many feminists (such as Elizabeth Cady Stanton, Lucy Stone, and Charlotte Perkins Gilman) objected, but they disagreed on whether the problem was the title Mrs or the husband's first name or the husband's surname.

 In several languages, the title for married women such as Madame, Señora, Signora, or Frau, is the direct feminine equivalent of the title used for men; the title for unmarried women is a diminutive: Mademoiselle, Señorita, Signorina, or Fräulein.
 For this reason, usage had shifted toward using the married title as the default for all women in professional usage.
-This had long been followed in the United Kingdom for some high-ranking household staff, such as housekeepers, cooks, and nannies, who were called Mrs as a mark of respect regardless of marital status.
+This had long been followed in the United Kingdom for some high-ranking household staff, such as housekeepers, cooks, and nannies, who were called Mrs. as a mark of respect regardless of marital status.

 In the United Kingdom, the traditional form for a divorcée was Mrs Jane Smith.
 In the U.S., the divorcée originally retained her full married name unless she remarried.
-Later, the form Mrs Miller Smith was sometimes used, with the birth surname in place of the first name.
-However, the form Mrs Jane Miller eventually became widely used for divorcées, even in formal correspondence; that is, Mrs preceded the divorcée's maiden name.
+Later, the form Mrs. Miller Smith was sometimes used, with the birth surname in place of the first name.
+However, the form Mrs. Jane Miller eventually became widely used for divorcées, even in formal correspondence; that is, Mrs. preceded the divorcée's maiden name.

-Before social mores relaxed to the point where single women with children were socially acceptable, the unwed mother was often advised by etiquette mavens like Emily Post to use Mrs with her maiden name to avoid scrutiny.
+Before social mores relaxed to the point where single women with children were socially acceptable, the unwed mother was often advised by etiquette mavens like Emily Post to use Mrs. with her maiden name to avoid scrutiny.

-The separation of Miss and Mrs became problematic as more women entered the white-collar workforce because it was difficult to change names and titles when they had already established a career.
-Women who became famous or well known in their professional circles before marriage often kept their birth names, stage names, or noms de plume.
-Miss became the appellation for celebrities (e.g., Miss Helen Hayes, or Miss Amelia Earhart) but this also proved problematic, as when a married woman did use her husband’s last name but was still referred to as Miss; see more at Ms and Miss.
+The separation of Miss and Mrs. became problematic as more women entered the white-collar workforce because it was difficult to change names and titles when they had already established a career.
+Women who became famous or well known in their professional circles before marriage often kept their birth names, stage names, or pen names.
+Miss became the appellation for celebrities (e.g., Miss Helen Hayes, or Miss Amelia Earhart) but this also proved problematic, as when a married woman did use her husband’s last name but was still referred to as Miss; see more at Ms. and Miss.